DamonAknuh/Project-1-ML-Street-Walking-Speed/README.md

 ## Project Objective

-The objective of this project is to measure track and record the speed of a human walking accross a security cameras feed.
-I hope to use this data to compare walking speeds of people from cities accross the world.
+The objective of this project is too detect a person walking in a video and measure/track the walking speed.
 I will use python, OpenCV, and Tensorflows Object_detection as the main building blocks of the project.
+Python will act as the main programming language of my code.
+The Tensorflow API will provide a convenient object detection in which I will need to train a human model for the program to track.
+OpenCV will be used mostly for displaying and working with the image formats, reading images from the screen, displaying, passing data, etc...

 ## Learning Goals:
 I have a few learning goals I hope to accomplish by the end of the project.

-* Familiarity with Tensorflow-Object_Detection
+* Familiarity with Working with Tensorflow Object Detection Code
+* Training and building new object detection models
 * Familiarity with OpenCV computer vision systems
 * Familiarity with Python programming